P-adic valuation

 Equivalently, $\nu_p(n)$ is the exponent to which $p$ appears in the prime factorization of $n$.

-The p-adic valuation is a valuation and gives rise to an analogue of the usual absolute value.
+The p-adic valuation is a valuation and gives rise to an analogue of the usual absolute value, though unlike the latter, the p-adic absolute value is not Archimedean.

-Whereas the completion of the rational numbers with respect to the usual absolute value results in the real numbers $\mathbb{R}$, the completion of the rational numbers with respect to the $p$-adic absolute value results in the p-adic numbers $\mathbb{Q}_p$.
+Whereas the completion of the rational numbers with respect to the usual absolute value results in the real numbers $\mathbb{R}$, the completion of the rational numbers with respect to the p-adic absolute value results in the p-adic numbers $\mathbb{Q}_p$.

 Distribution of natural numbers by their 2-adic valuation, labeled with corresponding powers of two in decimal.
 Zero has an infinite valuation.

 Definition and properties

 Let p be a prime number.